UniFed: All-In-One Federated Learning Platform to Unify Open-Source Frameworks: Related work

+There are two kinds of federated datasets used in the experiments of FL studies: 1) simulated federated datasets by artificially partitioning a centralized dataset into multiple clients; 2) real federated datasets where the client datasets are collected from different sources.
+For the first category, existing FL studies \cite{mcmahan2017communication,luo2021no,fallah2020personalized,cheng2021secureboost,wu2020privacy} usually use the centralized image datasets (e.g., MNIST, CIFAR-10) or tabular datasets (e.g., credit) for partitioning due to their popularity and ease of use.
+FATE \cite{fate2021} provides a collection of simulated federated datasets varying from images, tabular data, to sensor data.
+For the second category, LEAF \cite{caldas2018leaf} collects six datasets that naturally fit the cross-device horizontal FL setting.
+For example, Sentiment140 in LEAF is a federated text dataset of tweets by considering each Twitter user as a client.
+However, as mentioned in \cite{kairouz2021advances}, there lack of open-source real feature-partitioned datasets for vertical FL.

-We give background on existing FL datasets in Appendix \ref{sec:exist-dataset}.
-In our benchmark, we cover both the simulated datasets and real federated datasets from diverse application domains for evaluation.
-Specifically, considering the real-world usage of FL frameworks, we adopt the datasets {from LEAF}~\cite{caldas2018leaf} for experiments on cross-device horizontal FL, which are more practical than the simulated datasets.
-For cross-silo horizontal FL and vertical FL, we adopt the generated datasets from FATE~\cite{fate2021} for evaluation, which cover representative FL applications among institutions from finance to healthcare.
+We consider both simulated and real FL setups in diverse application domains.
+Specifically, considering the real-world usage of FL frameworks, we adopt the datasets {from LEAF}~\cite{caldas2018leaf} to evaluate cross-device horizontal FL.
+For cross-silo horizontal FL and vertical FL, we adopt datasets from FATE~\cite{fate2021}, covering representative applications from finance to healthcare.